Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

 `kubectl get pods --watch`

-This will show the pods with watch mode, and we will see live updated whenever a pod status changes.
+This will show the pods with watch mode, and we will see live updates whenever a pod status changes.

 Open a new console and execute the following command to switch to unhealthy status some of the replicas: